ocadotechnology/bbq/README.md

 # Backup Big Query (BBQ)

-BBQ (read: barbecue) is a python app that runs on GAE and creates daily backups of BigQuery tables.
+BBQ (read: barbecue) is a python app that runs on Google App Engine (GAE) and creates daily backups of BigQuery tables.

 # Motivation